Luckyleck/Luckyleck/README.md

 ## I'm from New York City 🍎
 ### I code primarily in Javascript but am also a major fan of Ruby.
 I love simplicity and finding unique solutions/approaches to problems.

 ### Before coding, I taught English in Moscow, Russia for several years.
-I enjoyed my time there immensely and hope to go back one day.
-For now coding is the ship I'm sailing and eager to take on bigger projects.
+I enjoyed my time there immensely and hope to visit again one day.
+For now, coding is the ship I'm sailing and I am eager to take on bigger projects.

 ### Feel free to reach out to me at my email below.